-EXPLAIN: The words "Of old" mean a long time ago.
-The words "to lay the foundations" mean to create.
-We could say, "A long time ago You, Jesus, created the earth."
+The words "of old" mean a long time ago.
+The words "laid the foundation" mean to create.
+We could say, "A long time ago, You, Jesus, created the earth."

-DISPLAY: The calendar with December 25th circled in bold, red marker.
+DISPLAY: Calendar with December 25 circled in red.

-December 25th is the day we celebrate Jesus coming to earth to be born as a baby so that He could give His sinless life on the cross to be our Savior.
+December 25 is the day we celebrate Jesus coming to earth to be born as a baby so that He could give His sinless life on the cross to be our Savior.
 Jesus is God.
 He came because of His great love for us.